Executive Staff Biographies

 Cathy is a Certified Public Accountant and Project Management Professional.
 She earned a Bachelor of Science degree in business administration with an accounting concentration from California Polytechnic State University, San Luis Obispo, a Master's degree in taxation from Golden Gate University and a Certificate from Harvard’s Senior Leaders in Government Program.

-Jeanne Harriman is the chief of the Financial and Executive Services Division.
+Jeanne Harriman is Chief of the Financial and Executive Services Division.

 As chief of FTB’s Financial and Executive Services Division, Jeanne oversees FTB’s financial, legislative, research, procurement, and enterprise planning and project oversight activities and works with internal and external stakeholders to ensure that FTB optimizes our operations.